databunnysg/cinder-databunny-driver/src/README.md

   Wait for cinder-databunny-driver juju status become active and now you can use openstack dashboard create volume with volume type databunnystore, those volume will be provision and managed by freenas/truenas

-## Deployment

-  This charm's primary use is as a backend for the cinder charm.
-To do so, add a relation betweeen both charms:
-  juju deploy cinder-databunny-driver
-  juju add-relation cinder-databunny-driver:storage-backend cinder:storage-backend

 ## Configuration

   Create a yaml config file with configuration reflecting your freenas/truenas configuration